SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.1.1 Growth rates of household expenditure or income per capita among the bottom 40 per cent of the population and the total population

-This target is interpreted to cover research about
+This target is interpreted as to cover research about how to permanently raise the income growth rate of the poorest population above the national average.

 ```py
 TS=